Dypsis - Areca palm: how to grow and care for it

 → Discover our wide range of houseplants.

-→ While many books on houseplants exist, we highly recommend THE definitive guide on the subject: The Encyclopaedia of Houseplants by Solène Moutardier, published by Ulmer.
+→ Many books on houseplants exist, but we recommend THE bible on the subject: The Encyclopaedia of Houseplants by Solène Moutardier, published by Ulmer.

 Comments